BananoTime/mayo-reddit-tipbot/README.md

 The MayoCoin tip bot also works by PM.
-[Send a message](https://reddit.com/message/compose/?to=mayo_tipbot&subject=command&message=type_command_here) to /u/mayo_tipbot for a variety of actions.
+[Send a message](https://reddit.com/message/compose/?to=/u/mayo_tipbot&subject=command&message=command) to /u/mayo_tipbot for a variety of actions.

-To send 1 MayoCoin to drelor, include this text in the message body:
+To send 1 MayoCoin to MrNoSock, include this text in the message body:

-`send 1 drelor`
+`send 1 MrNoSock`

-To send 1 MayoCoin to Stellar address G...., include this text in the message body:
+To send 1 MayoCoin to Stellar address GDTAHVJCTBXL3CK5NML6ZGRLWHYIIM4C5C43T22CP5SO7BJ3SWMLPDM7, include this text in the message body:

-`send 1 G...`
+`send 1 GDTAHVJCTBXL3CK5NML6ZGRLWHYIIM4C5C43T22CP5SO7BJ3SWMLPDM7`